AthleteX-DAO/athletex-sops/theAthleteXFactory.md

 AthleteX Factory 2.0: This iteration is going to be focused on generating a sustainable revenue and breakouting out into new heights

+Notes:
+We are not acquiring exchange customers at a fast enough rate so instead are going to focus on closing enterprise customers, who have a slower sales model but bigger payout.

 0 - Brokerage Customers - Crypto-native users ( estimated TAM: 100M - Andrew-SX (this needs to be verified with data))

 1 - Acquisition - The Rollup